-When a company scales from 40 to 100 employees over the course of just one year, it’s fair to wonder what happens to culture, camaraderie, and group dynamics.
+When a company scales from 40 to 130 employees over the course of a few years, it’s fair to wonder what happens to culture, camaraderie, and group dynamics.
 Our goal has always been to keep our community culture growing with the company by melding values into our interview process, providing ample opportunities for the team to connect, and exploring new ways of living our values as a group.
 Every company has different values that guide them, so the strategies that keep culture strong vary.
 Here’s what Clever does to keep relationships close and decisions mission-driven so that the culture we love will grow alongside our headcount.

 Clever has six culture tenets that we hold dear in every aspect of our work.
 They tie in to our roots in education and encourage every person on the Clever team to learn more, be better, and create change.

 We hold monthly Clever Talks over lunch, when members of the Clever team can share their expertise in almost anything – past talks have focused on stand-up comedy, kitesurfing, lock-picking, and even cheese.
 Additionally, many of our interviews include a teaching component – we like to know that everyone we hire can not only learn new things, but that they’re also happy to pass on their knowledge in clear, digestible ways, even if they don’t have a teaching background.

 Do the extra credit

 Doing the extra credit means going above and beyond– taking a job that is technically “complete” and putting in a little extra time to take it to the next level.
 As a group, Clever has done the extra credit by volunteering in our neighborhood on a regular basis, picking up trash around our block, taking shifts at the nearby soup kitchen, and planting trees at a local elementary school.